Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 - Placeholder text shows information of character to be edited.
 - Submitting form without re-entering details doesn't change database data as intended.
 #### Testing for re-submit (29/11/21)
-- Text within edit form now auto filled correctley, no longer placeholder text.
+- Text within edit form now auto filled correctly, no longer placeholder text.
 - Form can now not be submitted without an image.
-- New images are uploaded and saved correctley to websites cloudinary API and display as intend within the tavern.html and profile.html.
+- New images are uploaded and saved correctly to website's cloudinary API, and display as intend within the tavern.html and profile.html.
 -

 ### Devices